The Crossroads

 She grinned, sharp teeth flashing.
 “You’re not from around here, so I’ll forgive the poor sense of drama.”
 Her daggers disappeared into the folds of her cloak with practiced ease.
 “But when the stars themselves arrange a meeting, punctuality is the least one can offer.”

-Thimara’s grin faded, and something flickered behind her eyes—recognition, and perhaps a touch of fear.
-“A path made of shattered crystal.
-A village lost to time.
+Thimara’s grin faded, and something flickered behind her eyes—recognition, and perhaps a touch of the same fear Aelinthir felt.
+“A bridge made of shattered bones,” she recited, her voice lower now.
+“A village lost to time.
 A man with no face who stands in the grave of the gods.”
+The phrase echoed the unsettling whispers of the Cataclysm’s lingering malice, of places where reality lay wounded.

 Kaelen frowned, lines deepening on his weathered face.
 “A raven?”

 Before any of them could answer, a steady, measured footfall echoed from the path behind them, accompanied by the clink of armor and the rhythmic creak of leather straps.
 A squat, broad figure approached, smoke curling from the pipe at the corner of his mouth.
-His beard bristled with metal beads and runestones that clicked softly as he walked, and his warhammer gleamed as though freshly polished despite the mud on his boots.
+His beard bristled with metal beads and runestones that clicked softly as he walked, echoing ancient crafting traditions, and his warhammer gleamed as though freshly polished despite the mud on his boots.

 “That depends,” Kaelen said, studying the newcomer with cautious respect.
 “Who’s asking?”